lizaveta-lv/lizaveta-lv/README.md

 -  Hi, I’m lizaveta-lv.
-I am a fresh graduate of Computer Science (Mobile Computing) student at Sheridan College, Canada.
+I graduated from Computer Science (Mobile Computing) degree at Sheridan College, Canada and currently is a freelance software developer/digital illustrator
 -  I’m interested in Web, Mobile and Game development.
 My favourite downtime thing is developing simple pure js web applications, you know, for fun c: